webix-hub/docs/data/desktop/grouping.md

 - **max** to pick the maximum  value of the property;
 - **min** to pick the minimum value of the property;
 - **count** to calculate the number of items in each group;
 - **string** to show property name as a string rather than its value.
-For *{year:1994}*, the word "year" witll be displayed in the component.
+For *{year:1994}*, the word "year" will be displayed in the component.
 - **custom functor** for other math operations.

 Learn more about [grouping functors](desktop/custom_functor.md).